mark-casey/pansi/README.md

 spite of 'jenkins' being those host's labeling_group.

+### What issue does pansi primarily target?

+Ansible's documentation defines patterns for idempotently maintaining set numbers of hosts on IAAS providers such as AWS and Rackspace using attributes or tags to maintain desired counts for each type of host (specifically, the pattern of running a cloud module as a 'local_action:' and then iterating with 'add_host:' to get the cloud hosts into live inventory).
+However, the natural progression of deploying with this model is to statically write these host tags and counts into the playbook for each type of service that needs to be deployed.
+Further, if some instances of a service are on different providers or need to run different numbers of each type of host, the playbook for that specific service instance will then itself have multiple versions.
+Playbook upkeep and task duplication under this approach can become an issue even with a relatively small number of services deployed.

+### How does pansi address the issue; are there other options?

+The main goal of pansi is to document a pattern in which the variables that define the host-layout of a service can be stored in a variables file and "passed" (by the playbook for the service being deployed) to a set of generalized IAAS roles that will do the actual work with Ansible's cloud modules.
+Or in other words it is an abstraction designed to separate the playbooks that create and deploy the service from the variables that distinguish it from other services of the same type.
+Under this approach, each service only needs one playbook to deploy and maintain all instances of itself.

+The distinction between pansi and maintaining static inventory is that pansi stores what types of hosts a service requires, how many there are of each type, and what service-specific variables there might be, but knows next to nothing about any individual host (thereby leaving that job to dynamic inventory scripts).
+This is a critical distinction for the purposes of staying on the 'cattle' side of the traditional pets v. cattle analogy.

+Adding separate infrastructure tooling like Terraform to your systems is another solution (and in many cases a better, more full featured longterm option) but adoption can take time and may often get blocked by more immediate tasks.
+Pansi can be used as a stepping stone here because it has conceptual similarities to these "declarative infrastructure" tools, and because it consists purely of Ansible concepts and processes it is more quickly understood and implemented.

+### Secondary issues/benefits

+**Moving hosts with the traditional 'add_host:' loop**
+Statically writing the 'local_action:' cloud module tasks into the playbooks that deploy your services (or, slightly better, storing those tasks separately and importing them) makes it cumbersome to move services or parts of services to other providers.

+**Moving hosts with pansi**
+Storing the parameters that define a service's layout separately allows for moving a host to another provider by changing a single variable.
+(Though, whether or not the entire service must be redeployed or host being relocated is simply killed prior to re-running Ansible still depends on what the service does and how it manages its state.)

+### What does the name mean?

+Deploying named instances of services onto providers is kind of PAAS-like; pansi is an assortment of letters from the phrase "PAAS in Ansible" run together.

 ### Is there any other information about pansi that maybe hasn't been completely formatted yet that you could just sort of paste-vomit into this space for me to read?

 These values are important to pansi: